Who is Chris Berman?

 Nevertheless, Edward Bertulis’ family filed a lawsuit against restaurant owner, Elias Hawli.
 The Bertulis family demanded more than $50,000 from Hawli.

-Chris Berman was in the middle of a New York Mets versus San Francisco Giants game when he was informed about his wife’s demise.
-He was shocked to hear the news and could barely speak.
+When he was informed about his wife’s demise, Chris Berman was in the middle of a New York Mets versus San Francisco Giants game.
+He could barely speak as he was shocked to hear the news of his wife’s demise.

 Following the unfortunate incident, Chris Berman and his children released a statement.
 The statement read: